Comment choisir le bon éclairage pour chaque pièce de votre maison

 • Add a dim ceiling light to balance the ambient light and make it more pleasant.

-Tips for harmonizing light throughout the house
+Tips for harmonizing lighting throughout the house

 • Harmonize lighting styles to provide visual continuity from one room to another.

-Natural and artificial light, a winning duo
+Natural and artificial light: a winning combination

 This mixture optimizes comfort and reduces electricity consumption.